 I continued on to art school and became a costume designer.
 I often worked from very early in the morning until the middle of the night.
 With no work-life balance I was headed towards breakdown.

-By the time I was 22 I was diagnosed with cancer.
+By the time I was 22, I was diagnosed with cancer.
 In the year following the surgery and treatments, I felt sick and exhausted all the time, and was completely disconnected from myself and my body.
-I went through major anxiety and depression and wondered what the meaning of life even was.
+I went through major anxiety and depression and wondered what the purpose of life even was.

 Eventually I decided to take a stand for myself and that's when I started seeking a different path...alternative medicine.
 I went to the local nutrition store and read as many books as I could.
-I sought advice from a massage therapist friend, an acupuncturist, a nutritionist, and found a doctor who was open-minded.
+I sought advice from a massage therapist friend, an acupuncturist, a nutritionist, and found a doctor who was open-minded about holistic healing.

 Breakdown & Turning Point

 My massage therapist friend suggested that I go to massage school, and I laughed it off.
 I tried for years to become healthier, but my lifestyle was not supporting this change.
 I finally had a breakdown when I turned 26, and decided I needed to change my life in order to help myself and then help I could help others like me.

 I immediately enrolled in massage school.
 I quickly learned it was the exact opposite of the lifestyle I had been living.
 I felt comforted and at peace.
 I started to be comfortable being touched and cared for.
 I learned how to connect my mind and body.
 I learned to slow down, to breathe and manage stress and anxiety.
 I began to accept and honor the days when I have pain, and to rest when I need to.
 Most importantly, I discovered that pain can be managed and even erased through receiving massage on a routine basis!